-Pre-eclampsia is a condition that sometimes strikes during the second half of pregnancy (from around 20 weeks) or immediately after giving birth.
+Pre-eclampsia is a condition that sometimes strikes during the second and third trimester of pregnancy (from around 20 weeks) or immediately after giving birth.
+According to the NHS "Mild pre-eclampsia affects up to 6% of pregnancies, and severe cases develop in about 1 to 2% of pregnancies."

 It is thought to relate to a problem with the placenta.

-‘Pre-eclampsia can cause a combination of high blood pressure (hypertension) and protein in your urine (proteinuria),’ says Shreelata Datta, an obstetrician at St Helier Hospital in Surrey.
+"Pre-eclampsia can cause a combination of high blood pressure (hypertension) and protein in your urine (proteinuria)" says Shreelata Datta, an obstetrician at St Helier Hospital in Surrey.

 What are the causes of pre-eclampsia?